-This week on Minding You Business, we talk about wasting time at work
+This week on Minding Your Business, we talk about venture capitalism.